Iohexol (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, adrenal problems (including pheochromocytoma), sickle cell disease, multiple myeloma, congestive heart failure, diabetes, heart or blood vessel disease, high blood pressure, or thyroid disease.
+- Tell your doctor if you have kidney disease, liver disease, adrenal problems (including pheochromocytoma), sickle cell disease, multiple myeloma, congestive heart failure, diabetes, heart or blood vessel disease, high blood pressure, or thyroid disease.
 Tell your doctor if you drink alcohol, or if you have a history of asthma.

 - This medicine may cause the following problems: